qqkookie/d2lootfilter/README.md

 | FilterLevel | (to do) Used to dynamically change how strict your filter while playing.
 (Currently unused, still a planned feature) Default: `1` |
 | PingLevel | Used to dynamically change how strict drop notification are while playing.
 Default: `1` |

- * Setting ("d2lootfilter.ini") and filetr file will be reloaded for each new game sessions.
+ * Settings and filetr file are reloaded for each new game sessions.
- * `Path` may include `{SaveDir}` and `{CharacterName}` token. {SaveDir} is "%USERPROFILE%/Saved Games/Diablo II" dir for Diablo v1.14d version or "./Save" dir under Diablo game install folder for older versions. {CharacterName} is case-sensive name of Diablo game character, played by player.
+ * `Path=` setting may include \{SaveDir\} and \{CharName\} variable token.
+ \{SaveDir\} is "%USERPROFILE%/Saved Games/Diablo II" dir for Diablo v1.14d version or "./Save" dir under Diablo game install folder for older versions.
+ \{CharName\} is case-sensive name of Diablo game character, user is playing.
- * If "d2lootfilter.ini" in game direcory does not exists, d2lootfilter settings can be read from "[D2LootFilter]" section of "BaseMod.ini" or "PlugY.ini".
+ * If `d2lootfilter.ini` does not exist in D2 dir, d2lootfilter settings can be read from "\[D2LootFilter\]" section of `BaseMod.ini` or `PlugY.ini`.
  * PingLevel may mean either lower bound or higher bound for notification defending on ChatNotiy usage.
 See NOTE of Action section.

 ### In Game Commands